The Inheritance Nobody Talks About — Intentional LLC

 Wealth planning that doesn't account for this is not planning.
 It is optimization with blind spots.

-Intentional, LLC is a registered investment advisor with the U.S. Securities and Exchange Commission (SEC).
-Registration does not imply a certain level of skill or training.
+Intentional LLC is a registered investment adviser with the U.S. Securities and Exchange Commission (SEC).
+This post is for informational purposes only and does not constitute investment, legal, or tax advice.